WRansohoff/STM32F0_minimal_GPIO/README.md

 # Uploading and Debugging

-A Makefile is provided, and I've tested the program with a 'Nucleo-32' board with the STM32F031K6 chip.
+A Makefile is provided, and I've tested the program with a 'Nucleo-32' board using the STM32F031K6 chip.
 To upload the resulting program, you can use your choice of uploader/debugger.
 I use GDB and Texane's "stlink" project:

 https://github.com/texane/stlink